Salary vs. Hourly Pay: What’s the Difference?

 Impact of Salaries and Hourly Wages on Job Satisfaction

-In contrast, salaried employees often cited long hours, stress, and lack of overtime pay as contributing factors to lower work-life balance and increased burnout.
+In contrast, salaried employees often cited long hours, stress, and lack of overtime pay as factors contributing to lower work-life balance and increased burnout.

 The Influence of Work Type on Lifestyle and Health